decentraland/documentation/content/creator/sdk7/2d-ui/ui_button_events.md

 {{< hint warning >}}
-**📔 Note**   To click on a UI component, players must first unlock the cursor from the view control.
+**📔 Note**:  To click on a UI component, players must first unlock the cursor from the view control.
 They do this by pressing the _right mouse button_ and keeping it pressed, or by hitting `Esc`.
 {{< /hint >}}

 The following example shows how to create a clickable UI entity.